 Ubuntu is known for its sturdiness in terms of security, but it still a good idea to take definite measures towards the protection of your privacy while connected to the internet on Ubuntu.

-This can be attained with a good affordable VPN service for Ubuntu like Surfshark which offers a free trial for 30 days (money-back guarantee).
+This can be attained with a powerful VPN service that is also affordable for Ubuntu like Surfshark which offers a free trial for 30 days (money-back guarantee).
 Although there are numerous free VPN services available, a lot of these are unsafe and some can even be dangerous for your security.

 In this article, I will mention only those free VPNs for Ubuntu that are safe and legitimate for privacy-focused users.

 Best Free VPN Services for Ubuntu

 The following VPNs are are capable services that are compatible with Ubuntu releases 14.04 and onwards and many of these are great as free Linux VPNs as well.
 However, these services have serious limitations which make them feasible for very specific use cases.

 If you’re looking for a VPN with all advanced features unlocked, you’ll be much better of with a paid VPN service as recommended in this VPN for Linux article.